michael-n0813/linux-idle-master/README.md

 >[!NOTE]
 >Steam login session will only last ~24hrs or less and will generate a new code when you log back in.
 Follow the above steps to get a new code.

+### *(optional)* STEAMPARENTAL

+>[!NOTE]
+>Unless you **need** this feature it can ignored and left as default `""`

+This is only used if using steam parental conrols

+ 1. Log in to https://steamcommunity.com/ on a web browser of your choice
+ 1. Search your cookies for steamcommunity.com *(Firefox user can use Shift-F9 to inspect cookie data)*
+ 1. Edit the settings.conf file and copy-paste 'steamParental' content from cookie data to the third field

+### *(optional)* SORTING

+Edit the settings.conf file and in the 'sort' field add the following

+ * `""`            *(Default, no sorting)*
+ * `mostcards`     *(idles game with the most card drops remaining)*
+ * `leastcards`    *(idles game with the least card drops remaining)*

+### *(optional)* HASPLAYTIME

+Edit the settings.conf file and in the 'hasPlaytime' field set `true` or `false` *(default `false`)*

+>When set to true, only games that have been launched previously will be idled, games that are unplayed and have no playtime will not.

-### _(optional)_ BLACKLISTING GAMES
+ ### *(optional)* BLACKLISTING GAMES

  1. Create a file called blacklist.txt in the same folder as the script
-2. Add game ID, each game ID should be on a seperate line
+ 1. Add game ID, each game ID should be on a seperate line
-3. Save blacklist.txt and exit
+ 1. Save blacklist.txt and exit

-### _(optional)_ SORTING
-Edit the setting.txt and in the sort field add the following

- * `mostcards`     (idles game with the most card drops remaining)
- * `leastcards`    (idles game with the least card drops remaining)
- * `mostvalue`     (idles game with the most expensive card drops remaining)
- * `leastvalue`    (idles game with the least expensive card drops remaining)

->[!NOTE]
->The old "Enhanced Steam" API was taken down but was revived by "IsThereAnyDeal" with a new browser extention and API, the new API is called "Augmented Steam".
-None of the APIs use user data but are only used to check the cards average price on steam market place and sort which games to idle appropriately.

-### HOW TO RUN
-1. open terminal and `cd` to idle master folder
-2. `python ./start.py`

-* While idling a game press `Ctrl-C` to access menu
-  * q - Quit
-  * r - Resume idling
-  * s - Skip game (will skip idling this game)
-  * b - Blacklist game (add appID to blacklist.txt)
+>When blacklisting games from the options menu, a blacklist.txt file will be created automatically if the file does not exist.

 ## AUTHORS